tyler-bartschi/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [ ] **All functionality implemented or mocked out** - I did not complete this part of the deliverable.
+- [x] **All functionality implemented or mocked out** - All functionality for my startup has been implemented or mocked out.
+This includes login credentials (only username) stored in local storage and the ability to change the username (change password feature is temporarily disabled, as I am not storing passwords in local storage.
+This will be implemented with login credentials).
+It simulates WebSocket by randomly generating reviews, calculates the average score for the book in both the Home and Review pages, and only allows valid review scores.
 - [x] **Hooks** - I made extensive use of `useState` hooks to update and render state variables, and I also made extensive use of `useEffect` hooks to automatically update average scores and the table of total scores (eventually to be replaced with WebSocket data), and to simulate WebSocket data by randomly generating a review every 8 seconds.

 ## 🚀 Service deliverable